top of page

 • Learning Middlegame strategy and Endgame techniques

-• Practice by playing many chess games!
+• Build your experience by playing many chess games!

 Leo 1st place picture.jpg